UtrechtUniversity/HPC-data-synchronization/docs/Evaluation.md

 Other options for transfer include: webdav connection using [Rclone](https://rclone.org/) or manual drag-and-drop transfer using [Winscp](https://winscp.net/) or [Cyberduck](https://cyberduck.io/).

-In the table below you can see the transfer speeds for the different test scenarios in MB/s:
+In the table below you can see the transfer speeds for the different test scenarios in MB/s.
+Note that the transfer speeds between Yoda and Lisa are not reported.
+This is due to a technical issue with parallel transfer.
+Transfer over 1 thread is possible but is much slower than what can be expected when the issue is solved.

 <img src="./pictures/irods.png" alt="alt text" width="322" height="320">